Optimizing Datalog for the GPU: Introduction

 \section{Introduction}

-High-performance deductive database engines power state-of-the-art efforts in program analysis~\cite{bravenboer2009doop,flores2020ddisasm,balatsouras2016cclyzer,recstep}, social-media mining~\cite{shkapsky2016big,gu2019rasql,socialite}, and business analytics~\cite{business-datalog}.
+Declarative languages enable their users to write high-level logical rules that specify acceptable solutions to a problem, leaving efficient implementation to a high-performance backend.
+In particular, modern CPU-based Datalog engines power state-of-the-art systems in program analysis~\cite{bravenboer2009doop,flores2020ddisasm,balatsouras2016cclyzer,recstep}, social-media mining~\cite{shkapsky2016big,gu2019rasql,socialite, skvortsov2024logica}, and business analytics~\cite{business-Datalog}.
 Such engines enable a user to specify deductions (forming an \emph{intensional} database, henceforth IDB) over extensionally manifest relations (the \emph{extensional} database, henceforth EDB).
-For example, given an input relation \textit{Edge}(\texttt{from},\texttt{to}), the following two rules may be used to compute \textit{Edge}'s transitive closure:
+For example, given an input relation \textit{Edge}(\texttt{from},\texttt{to}), the program \textit{REACH} computes \textit{Edge}'s transitive closure:

-The first rule copies \textit{Edge} into \textit{Path}, and may be implemented via standard techniques (\emph{e}.\emph{g}., selection in SQL~\cite{sqlguide}).
-The second rule constitutes the bulk of the computation, and requires iteration to a fixed-point: at each iteration, the engine discovers possibly-new tuples in $\textit{Reach} \bowtie \textit{Edge}$ and merges them into $\textit{Reach}$ until no new reachable edges are found.
-While traditional RDBMS systems do offer support for recursive queries in principle (\emph{e}.\emph{g}., SQL's common table expressions~\cite{Bartholomew2017}), their usage in practice has been limited by their notoriously poor performance and lack of efficient query planning.
-These performance challenges stem from the substantively different concerns typically faced by large-scale deductive analytics tasks.
-Modern engines employ incrementalized (semi-na\"ive) evaluation, compiling queries into nested loop joins over in-memory, index-organized tables~\cite{indexselection} represented via BTrees~\cite{jordan2019specialized}, tries~\cite{jordan2019brie}, or a similar relation-backing data structure~\cite{byods}.

-In this paper we introduce \tool{}, a GPU-accelerated deductive engine which demonstrates runtime improvements of roughly $10\times$ versus an ideally-configured state-of-the-art CPU-based engine (Souffl\'e) on large deductive-analytic workloads (\emph{e}.\emph{g}., context-sensitive points-to analysis of \texttt{httpd}, see Section~\ref{sec:eval} for our results). \tool{} achieves these results by leveraging a novel SIMD data structure we designed specifically for the implementation of modern Datalogs on the GPU: the hash-indexed sorted array (HISA).
-Compared to CPU-based representations, HISA enables parallel insertion (which dominates 78\% of Souffl\'e's runtime at 32 threads on transitive closure, see the beginning of this section) and harnessing the massively-greater throughput of modern GPUs.
-Compared to modern GPU-based hash tables (e.g., cuDF, GPUJoin), HISA supports efficient range querying (crucially necessary to avoid asymptotic overhead).

-We have evaluated \tool{} by using it to implement several deductive-analytic tasks and testing them at high scale versus the best-in-class CPU and GPU-based alternatives.
-Specifically, we have evaluated the performance of reachability, same generation, and context-sensitive program analysis on a diverse range of graphs, programs, and engines (comparing against cuDF, GPUJoin, and Souffl\'e).
-We observe much improved ($5\times$) performance against state-of-the-art GPU-based joins due to efficient range querying, and also observe significantly reduced memory footprint.
-For example, in Section~\ref{eval:vs-other-joins} we show cuDF OOMs on five of six graphs, while GPUJoin OOMs on two; \tool{} executes successfully for all six.